noahcoad/auto_open_notes/readme.md

 ## The sweet flow...
 Combined with the [Open URL](https://github.com/noahcoad/open-url) plugin ... create a projects.txt file that you put lines in for each project folder.
 Then just open this projects.txt file, put the cursor over a line, ctrl+u to "open url" to that folder, and bamn, the folder is opened and the appropriate notes/readme file is opened automatically.

+## Random Thoughts
+Should this be renamed to "Auto Open Readme"?  bc most people use readme files instead of notes?